-|Although this is an oral exam, you may be expected to read and interpret items presented to you, and should bring reading glasses if needed, in addition to any hearing aid normally used.
+|Although this is an oral exam, you may be expected to read and interpret items presented to you on the screen, or read the Compendium, and should bring reading glasses if needed, in addition to any hearing aid normally used.

 |Have a look on the AMTRA website – there is a short video giving a bit more information about the viva with some feedback from RAMAs on their experiences; although vivas have moved online since the video was made, the experience should be similar.

 Students tell us that they have positive experiences of the viva.
-They especially appreciate the friendly approach of the examiner and being set at their ease in the viva exam.
+They especially appreciate the friendly approach of the Assessor and being set at their ease in the viva exam.
 Some people tell us that they were nervous or anxious beforehand but found it much easier than they had expected.

 |The viva will normally last 10 to 15 minutes.
 Sometimes they can be a little longer, but you should not be concerned if this happens – the length of the viva is not related to the decision of the assessor.

 |The assessor will make some notes as they go along.
 They may make some remarks but aren’t allowed to tell you whether you have passed or not.
 The AMTRA office will advise you of your result which may be separate from the results of your written modules.

 |Try to answer as fully as possible.
 The assessor is there to help you show what you know, not to trick you, so if you aren’t sure what they mean, say so – they can then re-phrase the question.
 If you still are unable to answer, don’t be afraid to say “I don’t know”.
 At this point the assessor can move on.

 |Don’t be concerned if the assessor moves on with the questioning.
 The viva time will go quickly and there is a lot to talk about.
 You will be asked a range of questions addressing various elements of the work of RAMAs.

-|We may make a video or audio recording of the viva as an additional record in case of query.
+|We will normally make a video recording of the viva as an additional record in case of query.
 Normally it will just be you with the assessor, but occasionally an additional person may be present as part of our quality checking of our assessors.